nus-tic4002-AY2021S2/tp2/docs/UserGuide.md

 ### Locating persons by name: `find`

-Finds all fields contain any of the given keywords.
+Finds persons whose names contain any of the given keywords.

 Format: `find KEYWORD [MORE_KEYWORDS]`

 * The search is case-insensitive. e.g `hans` will match `Hans`
 * The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`
-* The search apply on all the fields.
+* Only the name is searched.
+* Only full words will be matched e.g. `Han` will not match `Hans`
+* Persons matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`

 Examples:
 * `find John` returns `john` and `John Doe`